My Middle-Aged Country

 'My dear…' Professor Trelawney breathed, gazing up at Harry.
 'It is here, plainer than ever before… my dear, stalking towards you, growing ever closer… the Gr-'

-goodness' sake!' said Hermione, loudly.
+'Oh, for goodness' sake!' said Hermione, loudly.
 'Not that ridiculous Grim again!'

 Professor Trelawney raised her enormous eyes to Hermione's face.
 Parvati whispered something to Lavender, and they both glared at Hermione, too.
 Professor Trelawney stood up, surveying Hermione with unmistakeable anger.